How to Make Sodium Citrate Buffer

 Two Options to Make the Buffer

-On the other hand, if you have both the acid and base, create a stock solution of each.
-Mix 21 grams of citric acid in 1 liter of distilled water, and 29.4 grams of sodium citrate in 1 liter of distilled water.
+- If you have both citric acid and the conjugate base, create a stock solution of each by mixing 21 grams of citric acid in 1 liter of distilled water, and 29.4 grams of sodium citrate in 1 liter of distilled water.

-If you only have citric acid, mix 2.1 grams in just under 1 liter of distilled water and proceed to the next step.
+- If you only have citric acid on hand, mix 2.1 grams in just under 1 liter of distilled water.

 Mixing Citric Acid and Sodium Citrate Solutions